Casualty Loss Rules Differ for Personal and Business Property

 If it turns out that you receive more than you expected, you will have to include the excess amount in income in the year you receive it.
 However, if any part of your original deduction did not reduce your tax bill, you don't have to include that part of the reimbursement in your income.

-In December of 2013, you suffered a personal loss of $5,000 and expected to receive $3,000 from your insurance company.
-However, due to the application of the $100-plus-10 percent rule, you were unable to deduct any of your loss in 2013.
-If, in 2014, you actually receive $5,000 from the insurance company, you don't have to declare any of it as income.
-This results because you didn't deduct any loss in 2013, and the insurance payment does not exceed the actual amount of the loss.
+In December, you suffered a personal loss of $5,000 and expected to receive $3,000 from your insurance company.
+However, due to the application of the $100-plus-10 percent rule, you were unable to deduct any of your loss.
+If, in in the next year, you actually receive $5,000 from the insurance company, you don't have to declare any of it as income.
+This results because you didn't deduct any loss and the insurance payment does not exceed the actual amount of the loss.

 Reimbursement Greater than Basis Triggers Casualty Gain